News: Your Program

 Better use of data and technology can help people live healthier, happier and more productive lives.
 Digital health can make a real difference to people’s health by giving them greater control and better access to information.
 Tasked with improving health outcomes for Australians through the delivery of digital healthcare systems and the national digital health strategy for Australia, the Australian Digital Health Agency is responsible for all national digital health services and systems, with a focus on engagement, innovation and clinical quality and safety.

-Mark Hervey-Sutton, CEO, Manager, Rural Affairs, National Farmers Federation
+Mark Harvey-Sutton, CEO, Manager, Rural Affairs, National Farmers Federation

 A lesson in cooperation.
 RRRC for today and the future